MEET OUR CONSULTANTS

 Sue Holt stepped into a consulting role with GLISI in 2012 after completing a nearly forty-year career as an educator, during which time she served as an elementary teacher, an elementary principal, and a director of special education.
 Since 2009, Sue has also worked closely with the Northeast Georgia RESA as a Principal Induction Performance Coach.

-Most recently, Sue served as a GLISI Implementation Consultant to Morgan County, helping the district facilitate professional learning communities dedicated to creating a performance culture through data analysis.
+Sue served as a GLISI Implementation Consultant to Morgan County, helping the district facilitate professional learning communities dedicated to creating a performance culture through data analysis and as a performance consultant at Base Camp and Leadership Summit.

 Sue holds an Ed.S. in Supervision from the University of Georgia, an M.Ed. in Elementary Education, and a B.S. in Elementary Education from Georgia State University.